Meadowcroft Rockshelter and Historic Village is closed for the season and will reopen in spring 2015.

 And a 16th century Indian Village allows visitors to travel 400 years into the past and re-live what life was like for the Eastern Woodland Indians.

-New this year, a self-guided trail with informational signs will provide visitors with a new walking trail loop through the woods surrounding Meadowcroft.
+New this year, a self-guided trail with informational signs will provide visitors with a new walking trail loop through the woods surrounding Meadowcroft (by antoni at tf).
 Visitors will learn how the forest served as the supermarket, pharmacy, clothing store, and much more to American Indians.

 Meadowcroft Rockshelter and Historic Village.
 History 16,000 years in the making.